-Our books are available worldwide through various distributors including but not limited to the following:
+All books through all of our publishing programs are available worldwide through various distributors including but not limited to the following:

 - Hoopla (no erotica)

-The Wild Rose Press does not file a copyright for your book.
+The Wild Rose Press does not file a copyright for your book through any of our publishing programs.
 We want you to retain those rights, and feel it should be your decision to do so.
 We do, however, post a copyright notice on the publishing history page of your book and have records regarding your work from the first time you contacted us should you ever need proof that it is yours.

 For more information about copyright, go to copyright.gov.